code-Estif/code-Estif/README.md

 ## ✨ What I’m Working On

-- 🔨 Recreating real websites with Flexbox & CSS Grid
+- 🔨 Recreating real websites with Flexbox & CSS Grid and basic javascript
 - 📱 Learning responsive layout using `@media` queries
 - 🧪 Solving Frontend Mentor challenges
-- 💼 Building my first animated portfolio site
+- Building projects with html,css,js

 ---

 ## 🌱 Goals for 2025

-- Learn JavaScript basics
+- Learn JavaScript
-- Practice UI animations with CSS
+- Practice UI animations and Responsiveness with CSS
 - Start freelancing as a frontend developer

 ---